EmpyrealHell/wolfpack-rpg-client/README.md

     NPM run test

-To run the style tests for this project, run the check NPM command.
+To run the style tests for this project, run the lint NPM command.

-    NPM run check
+    NPM run lint

 Due to the dependency on Lobot being up and running, there are no e2e tests.
 Additional focus is placed on unit testing to compensate.